 History and tradition are the foundation of the Mock Convention experience.
 Explore the photographs below to discover the history of this one-of-a-kind political undertaking.

-Presidential Gala captures the spirit of a high power Washington D.C. gathering, and builds excitement for the approaching convention festivities.
+Tapping into the glamor of the presidency, our Presidential Gala captures the spirit of a Washington gathering, and builds excitement for the approaching convention as research intensifies.